 As such, at Nexus, we are pursuing the way and path of Jesus.
 We understand the teachings, life, death and resurrection of Jesus to be the path of life.
 It is the way of justice and mercy, love and grace, reconciliation and redemption, death and resurrection, and the never ending quest to become more fully and authentically human.

-This Is How We Walk Together…
+This Is How We Are Striving to Walk the Path Together…

 Spiritual Growth & Character Development